m-voit/concepts-of-programming-languages/study-project/paper.md

 For Go Version 2, there is a proposal to introduce immutable data types to Go.
 So the state of immutability in Go might change in the future, when Go Version 2 is released [git01].

-To sum it up, today there is some support for immutability in JavaScript in Go, but not by default and not easily usable.
+To sum it up, as of today there is some support for immutability in JavaScript in Go, but not by default and not easily usable.

 ### First class functions